IThisGuyHere/SkylandersSwapForce_Manual/README.md

 * Legendary Treasures
 * Soul Gems
 * Heroic Challenges (if enabled)
-* Achieving 3 stars on levels
+* Achieving 3 stars on levels ("Perfection")

 ## Traps
 * Element Lock Trap - Upon starting a level, you can only use Skylanders of the same element as the one you began the level with.
-Effect ends upon completing a level.
+Effect ends on level completion.
-* Solo Trap - Upon starting a level, you cannot use any other Skylanders until you beat the level or are defeated.
+* Solo Trap - Upon starting a level, you may notuse any other Skylanders or active items until you beat the level or are defeated.
 * Rename Character Trap - Joke trap.
-Upon receiving, you must rename the last Skylander played using a name of the sender's choosing.
+Upon receipt, you must rename the last Skylander played using a name of the sender's choosing.
 * Reset Last Character Trap - Hard Trap.
-Upon receiving, you must delete all data associated with the last Skylander played.
+Upon receipt, you must delete all data associated with the last Skylander used.
 Level, money, and upgrades are reset.